Theatre Connect™ Spring 2023 Season

-No previous theatre experience is required to join our cast and all abilities are welcome.
+No audition or previous theatre experience is required to join our cast and all abilities are welcome.
 Please click here to register!

-All participants must attend the first Tuesday of the season to secure their spot in the cast.
-We cannot allow participants to join without online registration, a signed liability form, and first-day attendance.
+All cast members must attend the first Tuesday of the season (in-person or online) to secure their spot in the cast.
+We reserve the right to admit late registrants on a case-by-case basis.

 - Story-telling and world-building